Penal Code 524 PC - Attempted Extortion Law in California

 If the attempted extortion is charged as a felony, then a conviction carries:

-The judge can impose probation rather than jail time for a misdemeanor or felony conviction.
-A conviction for attempted extortion could be expunged if you are eligible.
+A judge can impose probation rather than jail time for a misdemeanor or felony conviction.
+Probation is a period of supervision that allows you to serve your sentence in the community under certain conditions.
+If you are eligible, a conviction for attempted extortion could be expunged.

 What Are Some Related Crimes?